inakivazquez/docker_rl/README.md

    └── my_scripts
 ```

-* `my_scripts`: this is where the working directory of the host is mapped
+* `my_scripts`: this is where the working directory of the host is mapped.
+Your python scripts and experiments should be here.
-* `examples`: some example scripts are provided here, to check the functionality:
+* `examples`: some example scripts are provided here, to check basic functionality
    * `check_cuda.py`: checks that CUDA is properly configured and displays the number of GPUs available.
    * `test_gymnasium.py`: launches a Gymnasium environment passed as parameter (`--help` for detailed parameters information).
    * `test_sb3.py`: launches a Stable-Baselines3 training with a Gymnasium environment (`--help` for detailed parameters information).